aws-samples/amazon-personalize-samples/getting_started/README.md

 This repository is cloned into the environment so you can explore the more advanced notebooks with this approach as well.

-## Amazon Personalize use case specific examples
+## Solving a specific use case with Amazon Personalize

 Open the [core_use_cases/](core_use_cases/) folder to see detailed descriptions of the following typical use cases.